 - Tell us what skills and attributes you bring to the Resident Assistant position and what skills and experiences you want to gain from the position.

 - Describe a difficult decision you have made in the past year, perhaps as a student leader or with a peer group.
 What did you learn from it?
 What things did you consider in making your decision?
 Would you make the same decision again?
 Why or why not?

 - Describe your experience working with people who are different from yourself, perhaps as a student leader or with a peer group.
 How might this translate to the RA position?

 Submitting your application online is only one part of the application process.
-After submitting the application you will be prompted to choose an individual interview time.
-In order to be eligible you MUST attend an Information Session, submit your application and sign up for an individual interview before 11:59pm EDT on October 10.
+After submitting the application you will be prompted to choose a First Round Interview time.
+In order to be eligible you MUST attend an Information Session, submit your application and sign up for a First Round Interview before 4pm EDT on October 9.
 If these steps are not completed before the deadline, you will not be considered for an RA position.

 Additionally, throughout the application process the Department of Resident Life will communicate with you via the email address you have on record with the University.
 You are responsible to check your email account for these communications.
-Generally, these emails will be sent from account firstname.lastname@example.org.
-Please add this address to your "safe" list.
+Generally, these emails will be sent from account email@example.com or firstname.lastname@example.org.
+Please add these addresses to your "safe" list.